If I were insane, would I know it?

 I did and I didn’t know.
 I didn’t want William to be the kid I recalled from school, not that I didn’t think the kid back in school wasn’t cute, even adorable.
 That was then.

 William had the mumps in third grade and the measles in fifth grade.
-Not to leave forth grade without a benchmark, toward Christmas, he broke his leg in three places sledding, which is why he chose not to play football.
+Not to leave fourth grade without a benchmark, toward Christmas, he broke his leg in three places sledding, which is why he chose not to play football.
 “At least sledding’s fun,” he was legend-ed to say.

 Lisa Howard’s labor was long.
 William just didn’t want to come out.
 Finally, they took William by caesarian delivery.
 Hours would pass before the doctors and other healthcare workers would release a collective sigh, having lost Lisa, her heart stopped twice, on the table.
 They did a tubal ligation before Lisa left the hospital.